rafaelolg/Curse-of-Strahd-Reloaded-ptbr/Appendices/Non-Player Characters.md

 <p><strong><em>Divine Wind.</em></strong> Ithuriel unleashes a powerful gale from his angelic wings in a 10-foot cone.
 Each creature in that area must make a DC 17 Constitution saving throw or take 14 (4d6) slashing damage and be pushed 10 feet away.</p>
 <p><strong><em>Sacred Radiance (1/day).</em></strong> Ithuriel's form bursts with divine light.
 Each creature that can see him within 20 feet must succeed on a DC 18 Constitution saving throw or take 14 (4d6) radiant damage.
 A creature that fails the saving throw by 5 or more is also blinded until the start of Ithuriel's next turn.
 A creature that fails the saving throw by 10 or more is also charmed by Ithuriel until the start of his next turn.
 While charmed in this way, the creature must fall prone to grovel before Ithuriel at the start of its turn, then immediately end its turn.</p>
 <h3>Reactions</h3>
 <p>Ithuriel can take up to three reactions per round, but only one per turn.
-If Ithuriel would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
+If Ithuriel would lose his reactions, he loses one reaction instead.</p>
 <p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Ithuriel can repeat the saving throw against one effect or condition currently affecting it.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Punish.</em></strong> In response to an enemy hitting or missing him with a melee attack, Ithuriel makes a <strong><em>palm</em></strong> attack against it.
-<p><strong><em>Descend.</em></strong> In response hitting an enemy with a Palm attack or Punish reaction, if Ithuriel has grappled that enemy and is at least 40 feet in the air, he can then move up to his speed toward the ground without provoking opportunity attacks and force the target to make a DC 17 Strength saving throw.
+<p><strong><em>Descend.</em></strong> In response to hitting an enemy with a Palm attack or Punish reaction, if Ithuriel has grappled that enemy and is at least 40 feet in the air, he can then move up to his speed toward the ground without provoking opportunity attacks and force the target to make a DC 17 Strength saving throw.
 On a failure, the target falls prone, it takes 3 (1d6) bludgeoning damage per 10 feet fallen, and Ithuriel can use up to his remaining movement, if any, to push it in a straight line in any direction while grinding it against the earth, dealing an additional 2 (1d4) bludgeoning damage per 10 feet moved along the ground.
 (This movement doesn't provoke opportunity attacks.)</p>
 <p><strong><em>Ascend.</em></strong> In response to taking damage, Ithuriel releases any creatures he has grappled, then flies up to one third of his speed without provoking opportunity attacks.</p>
 <p><strong><em>Shift (Costs 2 Reactions).</em></strong> In response to suffering one of the following conditions, Ithuriel momentarily assumes the form of the corresponding beast, ending the condition: blinded (giant bat), grappled (octopus), paralyzed (giant poisonous snake), prone (giant spider), restrained (mouse), or stunned (jellyfish).
 Ithuriel then immediately returns to his true form.</p>
 </div>